I am available as a postnatal doula for new parents and families in Nottingham.

 what is a postnatal doula?

 A postnatal doula is not a nanny, a babysitter or a cleaner.
 A postnatal doula is a friend, is someone to be there on your journey into parenthood with you.
 To witness you, to see you, to support you and to hold space for you.
 You can have a postnatal doula even if you have not had a birth doula and no matter what type of birth you have had.
-A postnatal doula can give you suggestions, advice and support but also just be a listening ear, someone to put the kettle on and bring some food!
-A postnatal doula will talk through your needs with you and tailor the support and options to exactly what you need and use experience and knowledge to help you find you find your rhythm and your community.
+A postnatal doula can give you suggestions, advice and support and a postnatal doula will talk through your needs with you and tailor the support and options to exactly what you need.
+Using experience and knowledge to help you find you find your rhythm and your community.